Ernest-Ap/SQLDataExploration/README.md

 The first new vaccinations in Albania started around 13/1/2021 the first is 60 we get 60 then we add 78.
 78 + 60 we get 138.
 It adds up every single consecutive one.
 When there is nulls or zeros it’s going to not add anything.

 <img src="SQL_DataEx/8CTERollingPoVac.png" width="600"><br>
 12% of the population in Albania is vaccinated.
-We (RollingPeopleVaccinated/Population)*100 to calculate the percentage, this increases per day.
+We use (RollingPeopleVaccinated/Population)*100 to calculate the percentage, this increases per day.

 <img src="SQL_DataEx/9usingTempTable.png" width="600"><br>
 Using Temp table to perform calculation on partition by in previous query.